-Organizations seeking support for activities are required to be open and accessible to all members of the public, regardless of sex, race, color, national origin, religion, disability, age, pregnancy, or marital status.
+Organizations seeking support for activities are required to be open and accessible to all members of the public, consistent with all applicable state and federal laws.
+Organizations shall not discriminate on the basis of sex, race, color, national origin, religion, disability, age, pregnancy, handicap or marital status.